Chapter 3: American Federalism

 THE BENEFITS OF FEDERALISM

 Among the merits of federalism are that it promotes policy innovation and political participation and accommodates diversity of opinion.
 On the subject of policy innovation, Supreme Court Justice Louis Brandeis observed in 1932 that “a single courageous state may, if its citizens choose, serve as a laboratory; and try novel social and economic experiments without risk to the rest of the country.”
 What Brandeis meant was that states could harness their constitutional authority to engage in policy innovations that might eventually be diffused to other states and at the national level.
 For example, a number of New Deal breakthroughs, such as child labor laws, were inspired by state policies.
-Prior to the passage of the Nineteenth Amendment, several states had already granted women the right to vote.
-California has led the way in establishing standards for fuel emissions and other environmental policies.
+Prior to the passage of the Nineteenth Amendment, women already had the right to vote in several states.
+California has led the way in establishing standards for fuel emissions and other environmental policies (Figure 3.18).
 Recently, the health insurance exchanges run by Connecticut, Kentucky, Rhode Island, and Washington have served as models for other states seeking to improve the performance of their exchanges.

 Another advantage of federalism is that because our federal system creates two levels of government with the capacity to take action, failure to attain a desired policy goal at one level can be offset by successfully securing the support of elected representatives at another level.
 Thus, individuals, groups, and social movements are encouraged to actively participate and help shape public policy.